allanw/droplet/README.md

-A simple Dropbox-based static-site generator.
+A simple Dropbox-based blog generator built using Bottle.